AdguardTeam/KnowledgeBaseDNS/docs/dns-client/environment.md

 sidebar_position: 3
 ---

-AdGuard DNS Client uses [environment variables][wiki-env] to store some of the configuration.
-All other configuration is stored in the [configuration file][conf].
+AdGuard DNS Client uses [environment variables][wiki-env] to store part of the configuration.
+The rest of the configuration is stored in the [configuration file][conf].

 [conf]:     configuration.md
 [wiki-env]: https://en.wikipedia.org/wiki/Environment_variable